 The city of Norfolk, Virginia is a major seaport located on the Elizabeth River.
-It is considered the site of the nation's largest naval base (actually situated in neighboring Portsmouth) and has served in this role since the earliest days of United States history.
+It is considered the site of the nation's largest naval base and has served in this role since the earliest days of United States history.
 In a reference not clearly defined, the date of the settlement's original land grant is given as 1636.
 More certain is that it was founded as a village in 1682, incorporated as a borough in 1736 and as a city in 1845.
 In the early days, its principal commercial activity was the shipping of locally grown peanuts and tobacco.
 As its shipbuilding industry grew, so did the strategic value of Norfolk as a military objective.
 At the onset of the Civil War, the federals were forced to flee Confederate guns in 1861, but they returned to retake the city a year later.
 This was not, however, until after the sunken federal ship U.S.S.
 Merrimac was refloated by the Confederates, plated over with iron and rechristened C.S.S.
 Virginia as the world's first ironclad warship.
 During World Wars I and II, Norfolk and its navy yard continued to expand in their military role, and this remains a major component of its economy to the present day.

 As the bicentennial of Norfolk borough approached, a civic group called the Norfolk Advertising Board sought a commemorative coin to mark the occasion and to fund local celebrations.
 Recognizing the limited appeal of such an issue, the Senate reworded this bill, substituting "medal" for "coin."
 In this form, the legislation was passed June 26, 1936.
 It was well known that medals sold poorly when measured against legal-tender coins, and the Board declined to proceed with the approved medal.
 Instead, it beseeched powerful Virginia Senator Carter Glass (whose portrait appears on the Lynchburg, Virginia half dollar) to make another attempt at a coin bill.
 This was slow in coming, but his influence finally pushed it through more than a year later on June 28, 1937.
 This bill authorized the coining of not more than 25,000 half dollars, to be coined at a single mint and with a single design.
 The fact that the bicentennial had come and gone no longer seemed relevant, as the movement to produce and sell coins had developed a life of its own.